Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/docs/guides/state-management.md

 # State Management Guide

-KalxJS v2.1.14 provides a built-in state management system that is inspired by Vuex but with a more modern API and better TypeScript support.
+KalxJS provides a built-in state management system with more modern API and better TypeScript support.
 It offers a centralized store for all components in an application, with rules ensuring that state can only be mutated in a predictable fashion.

 ## Basic Usage